darkaiba/darkaiba/README.md

 </p>

 <p align="justify">
       I have been working in Artificial Intelligence and Machine Learning, with research and credit analysis.
-I have developed AI projects for the medical and agribusiness sectors.
+I have developed AI projects for the medical and websensors sectors.
 Currently, I have been using AI for Big Data processing and for development in the credit sector.
 </p>

 Works mainly on the following topics: